List of United Kingdom flags

-This list includes flags that either have been in use or are currently used by the United Kingdom, British Overseas Territories and the Crown Dependencies.
+This list includes flags that either have been in use or are currently used by the United Kingdom, the individual countries of the United Kingdom, the British Overseas Territories and the Crown Dependencies.

 The College of Arms is the authority on the flying of flags in England, Wales and Northern Ireland and maintains the only official register of flags for these countries.
 It was established in 1484 and as part of the Royal Household operates under the authority of the Crown.
 The Lord Lyon King of Arms, established prior to 1399, holds a similar role within Scotland.
 A separate private body called the Flag Institute, an educational charity financed by its own membership, also maintains a registry of United Kingdom flags that it styles 'the UK Flag Registry', though this has no official status under UK law.

 Flags recognised by planning law

 Certain classes of flag enjoy a special status within English planning law and can be flown without needing the planning permission normally required for advertisements.
 These include any country’s national flag, civil ensign or civil air ensign; the flag of the Commonwealth, the United Nations or any other international organisation of which the United Kingdom is a member; a flag of any island, county, district, borough, burgh, parish, city, town or village within the United Kingdom; the flag of the Black Country, East Anglia, Wessex, any Part of Lincolnshire, any Riding of Yorkshire or any historic county within the United Kingdom; the flag of St David; the flag of St Patrick; the flag of any administrative area within any country outside the United Kingdom; any flag of the British Armed Forces; and the Armed Forces Day flag.

+Since the United Kingdom left the European Union, flying the flag of the European Union now requires planning permission.
+However the United Kingdom remains a member of the Council of Europe, which uses the same flag.

+Certain other flags may be flown without obtaining planning permission, providing they adhere to certain restrictions including location, size, and number of flags.
+These include "house flags" for companies or individuals occupying a building, or temporary events taking place in a building; sports club flags (excluding sponsorship logos); the rainbow flag; flags of certain award schemes (Eco-Schools, The King's Awards for Enterprise, Investors in People, Blue Flag Award for beaches, and Green Flag Award for parks and open spaces); and NHS flags.